Sreyasree-001/Sreyasree-001/README.md

 - 🔰 Currently pursuing B.Tech in Computer Science and Engineering

-- 🌐 I'm Working on Frontend-development
+- 🌐 Working on Frontend-development

 - 💻 Grasped knowledge of **C,HTML,CSS**